mozilla/discourse-mozillians/README.md

 Then, navigate to `/admin/site_settings/category/plugins`:
 - Set `mozillians_api_key` to your API key
 - Check the `mozillians_enabled` checkbox
+- Check the `mozillians_refresh_enabled` checkbox to enable the daily refresh job

 You're all set!
 Now when users log in, they should be assigned to the groups you created based on their status on mozillians.org.